shyamprasad001/pythonTutorAssistant-langchain/README.md

-Python Tutor Assistant
+# Python Tutor Assistant

 A simple Python Tutor Assistant built with Python and LangChain.
 It uses the Groq LLaMA 3.3 70B model to explain Python concepts with simple code examples.

-Features
+## Features

-Uses LangChain for conversation management.
+- Uses LangChain for conversation management
-Uses Groq's llama-3.3-70b-versatile model.
+- Uses Groq's `llama-3.3-70b-versatile` model
-Loads the Groq API key securely from a .env file.
+- Loads the Groq API key securely from a `.env` file
-Uses system and human messages to guide the model.
+- Uses `SystemMessage` and `HumanMessage`
-Provides beginner-friendly Python explanations.
+- Provides beginner-friendly Python explanations

-Technologies Used
+## Technologies Used

-Python
+- Python
-LangChain
+- LangChain
-Groq
+- Groq
-LLaMA 3.3 70B
+- LLaMA 3.3 70B
-python-dotenv
+- python-dotenv

-Installation
+## Installation

-Clone the repository:

-git clone <your-repository-url>
-cd PythonTutorAssistant

 Install the required packages:

     pip install langchain langchain-groq python-dotenv

-Environment Variables
+## Environment Variables

-Create a .env file in the project directory:
+Create a `.env` file in the project directory:

     GROQ_API_KEY="your_groq_api_key"

-Replace your_groq_api_key with your actual Groq API key.
+Replace `your_groq_api_key` with your actual Groq API key.

-Do not commit your .env file to Git.
-Add it to .gitignore:

-.env
-__pycache__/

-Usage
+## Usage

-Run the application with:
+Run the application:

     python app.py

-The assistant will explain:
+The assistant will answer:

     Explain what a dictionary is in Python with an example.

-How It Works
+## How It Works

-The application:

-Loads the Groq API key from the .env file.
+1. Loads the Groq API key from the `.env` file.
-Creates a system message defining the assistant as a Python tutor.
+2. Creates a `SystemMessage` defining the assistant as a Python tutor.
-Creates a human message containing the Python question.
+3. Creates a `HumanMessage` containing the Python question.
-Initializes the Groq LLaMA model through LangChain.
+4. Initializes the Groq LLaMA model using LangChain.
-Sends the messages to the model using invoke().
+5. Invokes the model using `invoke()`.
-Prints the model's response.
+6. Prints the model's response using `response.content`.
-Example

-Question:

-Explain what a dictionary is in Python with an example.

-Response:

-A dictionary in Python is a collection of key-value pairs.

-Example:

-student = {
-    "name": "John",
-    "age": 20,
-    "course": "Python"
-}

-print(student["name"])

-Project Structure
+## Project Structure

     PythonTutorAssistant/
     ├── app.py
     ├── .env
     ├── .gitignore
     └── README.md

-Security
+## Security

-Keep your API key private.
-Never upload .env or expose your GROQ_API_KEY in your source code or Git repository.
+Never commit your `.env` file or expose your Groq API key.

+Add the following to `.gitignore`:

+    .env
+    __pycache__/

-License
+## License

 This project is for educational purposes.